sehoof/sehoof.github.io/Research.md

 **A Field Experiment on Teenage Girl Empowerment in Lagos, Nigeria** <br>
 with Uchechi Anaduaka, Cristina Mac Gregor Vanegas, and Anna Wilke

-**Who Became a Nazi? - A Structured Database of the Denazification Questionnaires from the US Occupation Zone in Post-War Germany, 1945-49** <br> with Mikkel Dack, Victor Gay, and Jan Stuckatz

 **Media Literacy & Perceived Media Bias in the US - A Survey Experiment** <br> with Greg Chih-Hsin Sheen